top of page

 Ahhhh.....

-Summer is an exceptional time of year.
+Spring and summer are exceptional times of the year.
 I once heard the quote, "Life is better in flip-flops" and I thought....yep, that about sums it up.

 :)